justtakingsomenotes/mynotes/linuxbible.md

 `>` directs the standard output of a command to a file (Warning:
 overriding whatever is already in the file)

 `2>` directs standard error (i.e. error messages) to a file

 `&>` directs both standard output and standard error to the file

 `>>` directs the output of a command to a file, adding the output to the
 end of the existing file (appending to a new line)

-'<<` aka "here text" or "here command".
+`<<` aka "here text" or "here command".
 Enables you to type text that can be
-used as standard input for a command.
+used as STDIN for a command.
 The text to be used as standard input
 has to be between a free-to-choose word.
-Example #1:
+Example:

-`mail root aname bname cusername <<TheStdInForTheMailCommand so root sends
+`mail root aname bname cusername <<TheStdInForTheMailCommand` - root sends
-the StdIn to the three users
+the STDIN to the three users

 ### Using brace expansion characters

 Be careful with this!
 `touch memo{1,2,3}` will create three files: memo1, memo2, memo3
 `rm -f memo{1,2,3}` will remove the three files just created; the -f option
 ignores non-existent files and doesn’t prompt
 `touch {John,Bill,Sally}-{Breakfast,Lunch}` will create all combinations with
 a dash – in between
 `touch {a..f}{1..5}` does what you would expect based on what's above
 `rm -i *` asks you before removing every file, y for yes n for no
 `rm -R` deletes subfolders, be CAREFUL with this

 ### Listing files and directories